DorcasLanyero/2N/wiki/Game Specification.md

 Additionally, each time one of the direction keys is pressed, a new tile is spawned in a random location on the board with a value of 2.

+As tiles are added together, the sum of the operation is added to the score of the game.
+Thus, in a multiplayer env

 ### Items and Powerups
 The board consists of tiles containing a numerical value.
 Each tile starts with a value of 2 when spawned, and when tiles are combined the stationary tile's value becomes the sum of its former value and the value of the tile it combined with.